esamattis/sauna.reload/README.rst

 Events
 ------

-``sauna.reload`` emits ``sauna.reload.events.INewChildForked`` events always
+``sauna.reload`` emits couple of events during reloading.

-when new child is forked.
-Hook your notifications or reload extensions to it.
+   sauna.reload.events.INewChildForked

+Emited immediately after new process is forked.
+No development packages have been yet installed.
+Useful if you want to do something before your code gets loaded.
+Note that you cannot listen this event on a package that is marked for reloading as it is not yet installed when this is fired.

+   sauna.reload.events.IForkedChildIsReady

+Emitted when all the development packages has been installed to the new forked child.
+Useful for notifications etc.

 Limitations